Akaps001/Akaps001/README.md

 - 👋 Hi, I’m @Akaps001
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning typescript and nestjs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a worthwhile project...
 - 📫 How to reach me ...
 09091498440(akapotunde2@gmail.com)

 <!---